superg/redumper/README.md

 Note that the device file has to represent a generic SCSI device as write commands will be executed (not in a sense of disc burning, but to alter drive state such as setting drive speed).
 This will mean using a device file like /dev/sg0 rather than /dev/sr0.

 ## macOS
-Before running for the first time, you'll need to install an `llvm` prerequisite via Homebrew: `brew install llvm@18`.
-(Without this installed, you will get an error: `Library not loaded: /opt/homebrew/opt/llvm/lib/c++/libc++.1.dylib`.)
-Additionally, you may also require removing the quarantine block that macOS may add to a downloaded redumper executable: `xattr -dr com.apple.quarantine {your/path/to/}redumper`, adjusting the path to redumper for your machine.
+The drive is specified using its BSD name: `--drive=disk2`

-The drive is specified using its BSD name, e.g. for /dev/disk2 that will be: `--drive=disk2`.
-As with Linux, the disc has to be unmounted before running redumper.
-Insert the disc, use `diskutil list` to see a list of all disks in the system.
-Identify your disc drive and execute `diskutil unmountDisk /dev/disk2`.
-After redumper finishes executing, macOS takes over and mounts the disc again, which is very annoying.
-Also my Mac Mini seems to scan a disc before mounting.
-I haven't found a way how to disable that, and this will be blocking the disc access until done.
+Run `diskutil list` to see a list of all disks in the system.

-Currently, the macOS version is distributed as an ELF binary only - there is no installation package available.
-You should download and extract the binary and run it from the command line.
-Another issue is that the binary requires SCSI drive access and doesn't run from Desktop / Downloads / Documents directories.
-I suggest to copy it to /usr/local/bin and run it from there.
-Overall, the macOS version needs more work (auto unmount, better package support etc.) and I will work on it at some point but right now it's low priority.
+Currently, the macOS version is distributed as an archive with binary executable and its C++ runtime library dependencies - there is no installation package available.
+You should download and extract the archive while preserving the directory structure (the binary needs to locate its library dependencies).
+The binary requires SCSI drive access and won't run from Desktop / Downloads / Documents home directories due to macOS security restrictions.
+If you attempt to run redumper from these restricted directories, you will see an error: `error: failed to create service plugin interface, MACH ((iokit/common) resource shortage)`.
+It's recommended to copy the entire extracted directory structure to a different location and run the binary from there.

 ## Supported Drives
 Known good PLEXTOR/LG/ASUS/LITE-ON drive models are fully supported and recommended for the perfect dump.
 The full list is [HERE](drive.ixx#L130).
 Drives listed under "//OTHER" are bad drives that I own, they are listed purely for experimentation - please do not buy these drives!